-- 1 Survey Results: What Customers Expect of Service Delivery during COVID-19
+- Survey Results Findings: What Customers Expect of Service Delivery during COVID-19

 With the pandemic’s restrictions and need for safety, enterprises face unprecedented operational challenges in their ability to deliver customer service.
 Many companies have been forced to adapt their support models to meet consumer expectations for service delivery.
 Back in May 2020, when the pandemic raged and safety was top of mind for millions, we carried out an in-depth study to explore consumer sentiment about technical support and residential technician visits.
 Now, several months into the pandemic, we thought we would take a second look to see if time or adaption to the new normal had shifted the answer of what do customers expect from service providers during COVID-19.

-Survey Results: What Customers Expect of Service Delivery during COVID-19
+Survey Results Findings: What Customers Expect of Service Delivery during COVID-19

 Here’s what the survey found: